feifeibear/Distributed-ResNet-Tensorflow/README.md

 # Distributed ResNet on Cifar and Imagenet Dataset.

-This Repo contains code for Distributed ResNet Training and scripts to submit distributed tasks in slurm system, specific to Piz Daint Supercomputer.
+This Repo contains code for Distributed ResNet Training and scripts to submit distributed tasks in slurm system, specific to multiple machine each having one GPU card.
 I use the [official resnet model](https://github.com/tensorflow/models/tree/master/official/resnet) provided by google and wrap it with my distributed code using [SyncReplicaOptimzor](https://www.tensorflow.org/api_docs/python/tf/train/SyncReplicasOptimizer).
 Some modifications from official model in r1.4 are made to fit r1.3 version Tensorflow.